How Much to Replace a Window Sill?

 If you want to replace all of the window sills in your home, this will usually take around 1-3 days, depending on the size of your home, the number of window sills to be replaced, and the materials being used.

-Types of Window Sills
+Types of Window Sill Materials

 When it comes to replacing window sills, most people will choose to replace their current window sill with the same type, since that will most likely match up with the other window sills in the home.